 If any landscape photographer wants to capture the pure beauty of nature, and where Fire meets Ice , then Iceland is the place for all Landscape enthuses.

 Early in the morning you can get a magical sunrise at the famous Jökulsárlón Glacier then during the day catch nice shots of Huge waterfalls and end your day with a beautiful sunset in Kirkjufell mountain and perhaps if Aurora forecasts are promising during winter you might end up with Northern Lights “Aurora Borealis”

 17. QT Luong

 QT Luong is a full-time photographer from California, known for being the first to photograph all 59 US National Parks – in large format.
-Ken Burns featured him in “The National Parks: America’s Best Idea”.
-His photographs, published in dozens of countries around the world, have been the subject of the two large-format books, several magazine profiles, solo gallery and museum exhibits.
+Ken Burns featured him in “The National Parks: America’s Best Idea.”
+His photographs, published in dozens of countries around the world, have been the subject of two large-format books, several magazine profiles, solo galleries, and museum exhibits.

 Outstanding locations are plenty in Yosemite National Park, but if I’d have to name a favorite, this would be El Capitan Meadows.
 El Capitan Meadows is located next to the park loop road in the Valley, just at the base of El Capitan.

 Slovak photographer based in the capital city Bratislava.
 Focusing mostly on landscape and architecture photos, with the most favorite photo subject being bridges from all around Europe.